stormpath/stormpath.js/CONTRIBUTING.md

 The tests also create a temporary webserver on port 8085 to run the integration tests against a mock API.

-### Development environment
+### Automated development environment

+The automated development environment will automatically run the build and tests as you modify your code.
-Then you can run the development environment with this command:
+You can run the development environment with this command:

 ````bash
 grunt dev
 ````

-That will start a file watcher which will rebuild and test the code as you modify the files in `lib/` or `test/`.
-The rebuilt files will be placed in the `dist/` folder, you should use those files in your application if you need to depend on your changes immediately.

 If Karma crashes because of a major error you should use `Ctrl+C` to kill the dev environment, then run again.
+If Karma appears to be exiting for no good reason you should stop the dev environment and try running the tests manually with `grunt test`

 ### Making Pull Requests